| They've

 deterioration and difficulties of relationships, to their credit The Earthmen never let

 the darker themes overpower the integral buoyancy of the music.
+"A lot of your favorite songs have the

 counter point of light and dark", considers Scott.
 "And it's funny because it's